onap/doc/docs/guides/onap-operator/onap_backup_restore.rst

 Using Schedules and Restore-Only Mode

-If you periodically back up your cluster’s resources, you are able to return to a previous state in case of some unexpected mishap, such as a service outage.
+If you periodically back up your cluster resources, you are able to return to a previous state in case of some unexpected mishap, such as a service outage.

 Cluster migration
 ~~~~~~~~~~~~~~~~~